Od·ys·sey :- A series of travels: a long series of travels and adventures

 My Odyssey So Fine, It Dares To Defy This Very Time.

-The names Mushba-- not Mishbah, not Muzbah, or Bushra, Mushba, M-U-S-H-B-A. I'm 18, in the most delightful country in the world (Pakistan), have the most revered of beliefs (Islam); i'm also sarcastic, but i'd like to think i have a nice of humour, as i steer through these difficult waters i've suddenly found myself in, with the help of a blog no one reads, and a tumblr where i post whatever my heart desires.
+The names Mushba-- not Mishbah, not Muzbah, or Bushra, Mushba, M-U-S-H-B-A. I'm 19, in the most delightful country in the world (Pakistan), have the most revered of beliefs (Islam), and incase you haven't noticed, i LOVE GREEN; i'm also sarcastic, but i'd like to think i have a nice of humour, as i steer through these difficult waters i've suddenly found myself in, with the help of a blog no one reads, and a tumblr where i post whatever my heart desires.
 Currently, due to these difficult waters, i'm neglecting my online life to get a real life, but i'm sure you neglect a few things yourself, so we're even.
 Feel free to say hi (i'm very nice), or stalk (i can be very rude too!); whatever tickles your fancy.

 Type Below ⇩